Skip to content

 Karen Conchie The Cleaning Ladies

+8. Do work that makes a difference.
 A cleaning business gives you meaningful work and transforms the lives of your clients.
-By providing an essential service, you’ll give clients back their time and reduce the number of tasks they worry about.
+By providing an essential service, you’ll give clients back their time—while redistributing money into your community.

 I started my cleaning business to grow beyond what I could do working for someone else.